graphcore/poptorch/docs/user_guide/experimental.rst

 Distributed execution without PopRun
 ====================================

-PopTorch supports distributed execution on IPU-POD using the IPU over Fabric (IPUoF).
+PopTorch supports distributed execution on a Pod using the IPU over Fabric (IPUoF).

-If you run using your own distributed processing tool instead of PopRun, the only change to your code needed is to set the id of the current process and the total number of processes the execution is distributed across using :py:meth:`~poptorch.options._DistributedOptions.configureProcessId`.
+If you run a program using your own distributed processing tool instead of PopRun, the only change you need to make to your code is to set the ID of the current process and the total number of processes the execution is distributed across, using :py:meth:`~poptorch.options._DistributedOptions.configureProcessId`.

-Please also be aware that :py:meth:`~poptorch.Options.replicationFactor` should be used to set the number of local replicas (per host) not the total (global) number of replicas.
+Note that :py:meth:`~poptorch.Options.replicationFactor` should be used to set the number of local replicas (per host) not the total (global) number of replicas.